What is a neobank? Definition and examples of popular neobanks

 Popular neobanks

-- Current: With about 3 million customers, Current is becoming more well known by neobanking customers as a company for those seeking more transparency and control over their banking needs.
+- Current: With about 4 million customers, Current is becoming more well known by neobank customers as a company for those seeking more transparency and control over their banking needs.
 Although out-of-network fees may apply, it offers a no-fee approach, including no overdraft fees, no minimum balance fees, no transfer fees and no ATM fees.

 How neobanks work

 Unlike traditional banks, most neobanks aren’t chartered, but it’s common for neobanks to partner with chartered banks.
-An affiliation with a chartered bank may mean your deposits are insured by the Federal Deposit Insurance Corp., but check for the FDIC logo to be sure.
+An affiliation with a chartered bank may mean your deposits are insured by the Federal Deposit Insurance Corp.
+(FDIC), but check for the FDIC logo to be sure.

-Most neobanks offer a low or no fee structure and early deposit access to cater to all consumers, whether strapped for cash or not.
+Most neobanks offer a low or no fee structure and early deposit access to cater to all consumers, whether or not they’re strapped for cash.
 Their approach is 100 percent digital with intuitive mobile apps and user-friendly websites.
 Neobanks strive to give today’s banking customers the convenience, flexibility, and transparency they’re increasingly seeking.

 Pros and cons of neobanks